3ndG4me/AutoBlue-MS17-010/README.md

 zzz has only been tested on Windows XP

-However the Eternal Blue exploits included in this repo also includes the Windows 8/Server 2012 version and *should* work.
+However the Eternal Blue exploits included in this repo also include support for Windows 8/Server 2012 and *should* work.

 The zzz exploit should also work on all targets provided you have access to a named pipe.
 For some OS's (Windows 10) this may also require credentials of a user who can access this named pipe (This is because on newer versions, Guest and NULL sessions are not supported out of the box).

 The original exploit code that this repo pulls from is located here: https://github.com/worawit/MS17-010